 Noncancer health effects of TRS compounds vary with exposure concentration and the sensitivity, age, and physical condition of the exposed populations.
-Eye irritation has been reported in workers exposed to concentrations as low as two to five ppm.
+Eye irritation has been reported in workers exposed to concentrations as low as 2 to 5 ppm.
 Other health effects noted at similar concentrations include irritation to throat and respiratory pathways, fatigue, nausea, insomnia, headache, and dizziness.

 TRS compounds can pose a potential acute threat to human health at concentrations that could be encountered by workers involved in certain manufacturing processes.
 The current Occupational and Safety Health Administration (OSHA) standard for hydrogen sulfide exposure includes a ceiling level limit (i.e., an exposure concentration not to be exceeded) of 20 ppm of hydrogen sulfide or a maximum allowable peak of 50 ppm for 10 minutes once per work shift if no other measurable exposure occurs during that workday.
-The American Conference of Governmental Industrial Hygienists (ACGIH) recommends a threshold limit value (TLV) of one ppm as an 8-hour time-weighted average (TWA) and a short-term exposure limit (STEL) of five ppm (for 15 minutes).
+The American Conference of Governmental Industrial Hygienists (ACGIH) recommends a threshold limit value (TLV) of 1 ppm as an 8-hour time-weighted average (TWA) and a short-term exposure limit (STEL) of 5 ppm (for 15 minutes).
 The TLV of a chemical is considered to be the ambient concentration to which a worker can be exposed day after day for a working lifetime without adverse effects.

 Human noses are so sensitive to TRS that people can smell hydrogen sulfide at levels considerably lower than the most protective workplace standard.
 While TRS odors emitted from Pennsylvania's papermaking facilities can be unpleasant to experience, they are unlikely to cause health problems.
+DEP monitoring in areas around kraft paper mills indicates that residents may be exposed to concentrations around 50 to 100 parts per billion for short periods of time.
+This exposure concentration range is well below protective occupational exposure levels.